Rahullkumr/todos-in-peace/README.md

 # browser-homepage

-A peaceful todo webapp using React, Chakra UI, Local Storage, Vite and Bun.
+A peaceful todo webapp with a video background.

 ## Techs used:

 - React
+- Chakra UI
+- Local Storage
+- Vite
+- Bun